Japan Summer Trip. Day 5: Takamatsu

 The teacher and the student(s)

-This is the school's canteen
+This facility is the school's canteen

 Our next stop is the Shodojima Olive Park, where we can see a lot of olive trees (of course la) and a windmill.
 Not to forget, the wide view of the sea from the hill is really stunning.

-These are the olive oil container
+This is the olive oil container

 The olive trees